 You do not need to apply the rule of thirds to the whole website.
 It is enough to try it as a tool to place the most important elements.
 Do not use it in close reach to a navigation bar, your visitors might navigate somewhere else rather than focus on important spots on your homepage.

 E-commerce product descriptions provide vital information for understanding and deciding whether to buy your product.
 Online shop owners often manage this information with reckless abandon.
 The case study conducted by the Nielsen group showed that product descriptions depend on the products you sell.

 They found out that thumbnails of bookshelves were studied precisely, whereas the thumbnails of TVs were completely ignored.
 Surprisingly, customers on Amazon shop spent only 18% of viewing time on looking at the photos, while 82% spent on reading the description.
 It is pretty obvious.
 Most of the people care about how the bookshelves will look on their walls, whereas people buying TV care more about specs.

 Incorporate this information while writing the descriptions.
 Do your customers care more about how the product looks or what is it capable of?
 Adjust your choice of images and product description based on this information and you’ll never lose a sale.

 Any website, depending on size and how long it has been on stream, may have some pages that are not working.
 If it is your case, bear in mind that it is not your visitors’ job to inform you about that.

 It may affect your sales!
-So find time to analyse whether all your pages work, and make sure there are no broken links.
+So find time to analyze whether all your pages work, and make sure there are no broken links.
 You may be surprised that pages that worked smoothly before, now are out of square.

-People like to express their opinions, and join in discussions which they are passionate about.
+People like to express their opinions and join in discussions which they are passionate about.
 Therefore, building a community is a great opportunity to start a conversation with your potential customers, which will help you to increase traffic.